dstackai/dstack/README.md

 ### Configure backends

-If you have default AWS, GCP, or Azure credentials on your machine, the `dstack` server will pick them up automatically.
+If you have default AWS, GCP, Azure, or OCI credentials on your machine, the `dstack` server will pick them up automatically.

 Otherwise, you need to manually specify the cloud credentials in `~/.dstack/server/config.yml`.